kelleng127/kelleng127/README.md

 - 👋 Hi, I’m @kelleng127
 - I am an undergraduate Computer Science BS student at Clemson University !
-- I am currently involved in Undergraduate Research regarding Privacy Policies and User Protection in software development
+- I am currently involved in Undergraduate Research regarding Privacy Policies and User Protection in Software Development
 - Feel free to take a look at some of my projects !

 <!---